John-Rood/VectorVault/vectorflow_docs/README.md

 - ✅ **Prompting**: When to guide AI responses vs. letting them be automatic
 - ✅ **Testing**: Real-time chat interface for immediate feedback

-This simple flow demonstrates the power of Vector Flow—you've created an intelligent agent with conditional logic in just a few minutes, no coding required!
+This simple flow highlights how recognition nodes route users to different RESPOND nodes, giving you conditional logic without writing code.

 ## Core Node Types: Your Building Blocks